 485. Problems in Marine Biology.
 Credit 1 to 6 per semester.
-Special topics and problems suited to analysis by individuals or small groups concerning aspects of marine biology.
-Prerequisite: Approval of department head.
+Special topics and problems in field and/or laboratory work suited to analysis by individuals or small groups concerning aspects of marine biology.
+Usually requires a report describing techniques and results.
+Only 3 credit hours may be used in the degree plan curriculum.
+Prerequisites: 2.25 GPR, curriculum sophomore and approval of instructor.

 489. Special Topics in Marine Biology.
 Credit 1 to 4.
 Study of selected topics in identified area of marine biology.
-Prerequisite: Approval of instructor.
+Prerequisite: Curriculum junior or approval of instructor.